 Pleasanton, California

 Honest, advisory real estate in Pleasanton and the wider Tri-Valley corridor.
 California licensed since 2016, in real estate since 2007.
-102 documented closed transactions and $111M+ in career volume across the Bay Area.
-The brief: tell you what is actually happening on your block, read the Mello-Roos, Ruby Hill HOA, and stucco disclosures the way a careful lawyer would, and stay willing to walk you away from a property that does not pencil.
+104 documented closed transactions and $115M+ in career volume across the Bay Area.
+Pleasanton is really two markets under one price premium: the older central and downtown blocks with no Mello-Roos but aging mechanicals, and the newer east-side master-planned tracts with modern construction but Mello-Roos and HOA cost on top.
+The brief is the same either way: tell you what is actually happening on your block, read the Mello-Roos, Ruby Hill HOA, and stucco disclosures the way a careful lawyer would, and stay willing to walk you away from a property that does not pencil.

 Why Pleasanton

-Pleasanton sits at the middle of the Tri-Valley, with Dublin (its sister city) directly to the north across I-580, Livermore and wine country to the east, and San Ramon further north up I-680.
-The city is bordered on its south and west sides by ridge and open-space preserves that effectively cap outward growth, which is part of why downtown Pleasanton has held its small-town historic feel even as the east side filled in with master-planned construction through the 1990s and 2000s.
-Almost every Tri-Valley family buyer ends up weighing Pleasanton against Dublin and Livermore as one decision, and Pleasanton typically commands a premium of 10 to 25 percent per square foot over Dublin for comparable single-family stock.
-The premium has two drivers: the Foothill High and Amador Valley High reputations inside Pleasanton Unified, and the walkable historic Main Street core that Dublin and Livermore do not have in the same form.
+Pleasanton sits in the middle of the Tri-Valley, with Dublin (its sister city) directly north across I-580, Livermore and wine country to the east, and San Ramon further north up I-680.
+Ridge and open-space preserves wrap the south and west sides and effectively cap outward growth, and that single fact shaped the city.
+It is why downtown Pleasanton kept its small-town historic feel while the only room left to build, the east side, filled with master-planned construction through the 1990s and 2000s.
+Almost every Tri-Valley buyer weighs Pleasanton against Dublin and Livermore as one decision, and Pleasanton typically commands a premium of 10 to 25% per square foot over Dublin for comparable single-family stock.
+Two things drive that premium: the Foothill High and Amador Valley High reputations inside Pleasanton Unified, and the walkable historic Main Street core that Dublin and Livermore do not have in the same form.

-Commute access is the other half of the Pleasanton case.
-The Dublin/Pleasanton and West Dublin/Pleasanton BART stations sit on the Pleasanton side of I-580 (the BART name carries both city names because the stations physically straddle the line), and Hacienda Business Park, the city's largest employer cluster, sits adjacent to the Dublin/Pleasanton station with Workday, Veeva, 10x Genomics, and Roche all within a few minutes of the platform.
-For Pleasanton residents working in Hacienda the commute is often single-digit minutes, which is a structural advantage that neither Dublin nor Livermore quite replicate.
-For South Bay tech commuters the Sunol Grade on I-680 adds 45 to 75 minutes each way to Apple, Google, and NVIDIA; for San Francisco commuters BART runs roughly 50 to 60 minutes to Embarcadero or Montgomery on peak headways.
+Commute is where Pleasanton splits in the buyer's favor and against it in the same breath.
+The Dublin/Pleasanton and West Dublin/Pleasanton BART stations sit on the Pleasanton side of I-580 (the BART name carries both city names because the stations physically straddle the line), and Hacienda Business Park, the city's largest employer cluster, sits next to the Dublin/Pleasanton station, with Workday, Veeva, 10x Genomics, and Roche all a few minutes from the platform.
+If you work in Hacienda, the commute is often single-digit minutes, a structural advantage neither Dublin nor Livermore quite matches.
+If you work in the South Bay, the Sunol Grade on I-680 adds 45 to 75 minutes each way to Apple, Google, and NVIDIA; for San Francisco, BART runs roughly 50 to 60 minutes to Embarcadero or Montgomery on peak headways.

-The city splits cleanly into the older central and downtown-area neighbourhoods and the east-side master-planned communities, with very different housing stock and very different buyer arithmetic.
-The downtown core and the surrounding established neighbourhoods (Birdland, Val Vista, Vintage Hills) sit on inventory built in waves from the 1920s through the 1970s, on conventional lots, generally without Mello-Roos.
-The east side (Sycamore Heights and the adjacent post-2000 subdivisions) sits on newer master-planned construction, often with active Mello-Roos and sub-association HOAs.
-Ruby Hill, the gated estate community on the southeast edge of the city off Vineyard Avenue, behaves as its own price tier and carries its own HOA and (depending on phase) Mello-Roos structure.
+Once you are set on Pleasanton, the real decision is internal, because the city splits cleanly into two markets with very different housing stock and very different arithmetic.
+The downtown core and the established neighbourhoods around it (Birdland, Val Vista, Vintage Hills) sit on inventory built in waves from the 1920s through the 1970s, on conventional lots, generally with no Mello-Roos (a special tax that funds infrastructure in newer developments).
+You pay instead in older mechanicals.
+The east side (Sycamore Heights and the adjacent post-2000 subdivisions) sits on newer master-planned construction, with the trade running the other way: modern build quality, but often active Mello-Roos and sub-association HOA dues on top.
+Ruby Hill, the gated estate community on the southeast edge of the city off Vineyard Avenue, is its own price tier, with its own HOA and, depending on phase, its own Mello-Roos structure.

 Downtown Pleasanton